Amplitude of Active Power Filter Solution

 Voltage across Passive Filter Capacitor

-Go Voltage across the Passive Filter Capacitor = Filter Transfer Function*Fundamental Frequency Component
+Go Voltage across Passive Filter Capacitor = Filter Transfer Function*Fundamental Frequency Component

 Angular Resonant Frequency of Passive Filter